-- (8) A photograph of the applicant which shall be submitted by the applicant and be 2" by 2", showing the head and shoulders of the applicant in a clear and distinguishing manner. - (9) If operating a motor vehicle, the year, make, model, motor number, registration number, state of registration, vehicle's owner name and address.

-d.
-Investigation and Issuance

-- (1) Upon receipt of the application, the Chief of Police shall investigate the applicant's reputation to determine from prior business practices if he/she is a suitable person to be licensed. - (2) After such investigation, the Chief of Police shall endorse the application with his approval or disapproval.
+- (8) A photograph of the applicant which shall be submitted by the applicant and be 2" by 2", showing the head and shoulders of the applicant in a clear and distinguishing manner. - (9) If operating a motor vehicle, the year, make, model, motor number, registration number, state of registration, vehicle's owner name and address. - d.
+Investigation and Issuance - (1) Upon receipt of the application, the Chief of Police shall investigate the applicant's reputation to determine from prior business practices if he/she is a suitable person to be licensed. - (2) After such investigation, the Chief of Police shall endorse the application with his approval or disapproval.
 If disapproval, the applicant shall have the right of appeal to the Board of Selectmen. - (3) Said license when issued shall contain the signature of the Chief of Police or the Board of Selectmen and shall show the name, address and photograph of the licensee, the date of issue and the length of validity as well as the license number.
 The Police Department shall maintain a record of all licenses issued for a period of five (5) years.
 Solicitors and canvassers are required to display the identifying badge issued by the Police Department on an outer garment whenever soliciting.
-Each licensee is required to possess an individual license.

-e.
-Expiration of License
+Each licensee is required to possess an individual license. - e.
+Expiration of License f.
+Renewal of License g.
+Transfer or Revocation of License